 There are a number of costs which are typically covered by F&A, including administrative and clerical salaries, general purpose equipment, paper, toner, office supplies, routine photocopying, mailing services, telecommunication costs, and memberships.
 In special circumstances, it may be permissible to charge such items as direct costs, but only after completing a Cost Accounting Justification Form.
-If this form was not completed at the time of the proposal, it MUST be completed when the cost is incurred.
+If this form was not completed at the time of the proposal, it MUST be completed when the cost is incurred, and the approved form must be uploaded to the Grant in SIMBA.
 Please note that if the expenses were not included in the original proposal, it may be necessary to request the sponsor's prior approval before direct charging such costs.
-Additional guidance can be found in RA21 and the Cost Accounting Standards FAQ.
+Additional guidance can be found in RA21 - Development of Proposal Budget and the Cost Accounting Standards FAQ.

 All costs need to have adequate documentation to support their application to a sponsored award.
 The documentation must provide enough detail for a reasonable person to understand the purpose of the cost and how it benefited the sponsored award.
-These justifications must be documented in appropriate IBIS forms through the explanation, purpose, description and/or notepad.
+These justifications must be documented in the University's accounting system, i.e., the System for Integrated Management, Budgeting, and Accounting (SIMBA), using the long text or attachments.
 Additional justification, such as the Cost Accounting Justification Form noted above, or explanations for late transfers, may also be required by the Research Coordinator or Financial Officer, beyond the detail included within the expense transaction.

-Signatures on reports, including effort confirmation, are asserting a claim that the contents of the reports are accurate and appropriate.
-To protect those signing, thorough review of reports, including effort confirmations, is critical before reports are signed.
+Signatures on reports, including effort certifications, are asserting a claim that the contents of the reports are accurate and appropriate.
+Thorough review of reports, including effort certifications, is critical before reports are confirmed.
 It is the responsibility of the PI to bring to the Research Administrator or Financial Officer any questions regarding reported costs before signing and certifying the costs.
-Knowingly signing an incorrect report regarding costs charged to a sponsored award is a false claim.
+Knowingly approving an incorrect report regarding costs charged to a sponsored award is a false claim.
 See RA02 – Stewardship of Sponsored Programs for additional information regarding compliance with the False Claims Act.

 ADVANCED FUND NUMBERS

-Occasionally, a college/unit will decide to establish a restricted account before the agreement has been fully executed.
+Occasionally, a college/unit will decide to establish a restricted grant before the agreement has been fully executed.
 For example, certain federal agencies permit universities to incur costs up to 90 days prior to the begin date of a grant.
-In other cases, colleges and units will decide to accept the risk associated with establishing a restricted account, even though the formal agreement has not yet been received, negotiated, and/or executed in the Office of Sponsored Programs.
-In all such cases, advanced restricted accounts (or "advanced funds" as they are more commonly referred to) must be established.
+In other cases, Business Areas will decide to accept the risk associated with establishing a restricted grant, even though the formal agreement has not yet been received, negotiated, and/or executed in the Office of Sponsored Programs.
+In all such cases, advanced restricted grants (or "advanced funds" as they are more commonly referred to) must be established.

-No work should be done and no expenses should be incurred on a project until an account has been established in the University accounting system (IBIS).
-It is unacceptable to charge such costs to general funds or to other restricted accounts.
+No work should be done and no expenses should be incurred on a project until a grant has been established in SIMBA.
+It is unacceptable to charge such costs to unrestricted funds or to other restricted accounts.

 The unit that established the advanced fund assumes all financial and non-financial responsibility in the event the agreement is never executed.
 Invoicing cannot occur until an agreement is fully executed.

-Even if the college/unit is willing to accept the financial risk associated with incurring costs for a pending project, it is still essential to ensure that the performance of the project will not jeopardize human subjects or animal subjects, expose personnel to health and safety risks, or violate laws and regulations (e.g., performing work for a sanctioned person or country).
+Even if the Business Area is willing to accept the financial risk associated with incurring costs for a pending project, it is still essential to ensure that the performance of the project will not jeopardize human subjects or animal subjects, expose personnel to health and safety risks, or violate laws and regulations (e.g., performing work for a sanctioned person or country or performing work prior to implementation of required data security controls).
 Thus, advance funds will not be established until all required compliance checks are complete.
-See RP03 – The Use of Human Participants in Research, RP04 – Care and Use of Vertebrate Animals, RP06 – Disclosure and Management of Significant Financial Interests, RA40 – Compliance with Federal Export Regulations, and RAG40 – Guidelines for Ensuring Compliance with Export Control Policy RA18.
+See RP03 – The Use of Human Participants in Research, RP04 – Care and Use of Vertebrate Animals, RP06 – Disclosure and Management of Significant Financial Interests, RA40 – Compliance with Federal Export Regulations, and RAG40 – Guidelines for Ensuring Compliance with Export Control Policy RA40.

 Budget realignment is the process of adjusting the original awarded budget.
 There are many considerations in determining if a budget can be realigned, including departmental and college restrictions.
 Agency or sponsor regulations are the prime determinant if realignment is permitted and within what parameters.
 PIs must refer to the award terms and conditions before making changes to the original awarded budget.

-See RA63 – Budget Realignment for detailed information regarding Federal Awards and budget realignment.
+See RA63 - Budget Revisions and Other Prior Approval Requirements for detailed information regarding Federal Awards and budget realignment.